fibo/.software/README.md

 * you are a nerd
 * you are a nerd, and it is saturday night

-# Usage
+## Usage

-`.software` has only one feature: installing software locally !
+`.software` has only one feature: installing software locally!

 It is implemented by a bash function named `.software_install` the takes only one parameter: what you want to install.
 For example

 ```bash
 $ .software_install Foo
 ```

-# Installation
+## Installation

-## Get it
+### Get it

 Just go to your home dir and clone this repo.